gesis-quarto/gesis-typst/README.md

-# GESIS HTML Document Format
+# GESIS Typst Document Format

 > [!IMPORTANT]
 >This is a repository for Quarto Typst doc template in GESIS Paper style.
 This is not an official product.
 Please use official templates if they exist.